A Complete Itinerary for 5 Days in Tokyo, Japan

 Tokyo DisneySea

-We didn’t plan it this way, but it’s become somewhat of a tradition to visit Disney for the day on our last day in Tokyo.
-There are two Disney parks to choose from, Disneyland and Tokyo DisneySea.
-We chose the iconic Tokyo DisneySea because it is unique to Japan and more suitable for adults.
-Everything from the admission to the food, snacks, and beverages was surprisingly inexpensive here.
+We haven’t planned it this way, but it’s become somewhat of a tradition to visit Disney for a day on our last day in Tokyo and it’s always a magical ending.
+Tokyo has two Disney parks to choose from, Disneyland and Tokyo DisneySea.
+If you only have time to visit one, my recommendation will always be the iconic Tokyo DisneySea because it is unique to Japan.

-Something else we loved about Tokyo DisneySea is the fact that you do not have to pay extra for a Fast Pass.
-This gives you time to return to the ride and skip the line.
-We recommend doing the fast pass for the top rides since you can only get one fast pass every hour.
+Something else we love about Tokyo DisneySea is the fact that you do not have to pay extra for a Fast Pass!
+It’s included in your ticket and you can get a fast pass from one of the ticket machines inside which gives you time to return to the ride of your choice and skip the line.
+We recommend doing the fast pass for the top rides since you can only get one fast pass every hour!

 Dining at Tokyo DisneySea